Kaumudi Teacher

 Kaumudi teacher (16 July 1917, Vayakkara - 4 August 2009) was a Gandhian and an Indian freedom activist from Kannur, Kerala.
 She was known for voluntarily donating her ornaments to Gandhi when the latter visited Vatakara on 14 January 1934 which was acknowledged by Gandhi when he wrote an article "Kaumudi's renunciation" in Young India.
 Kaumudi Teacher died on 4 August 2009 at Kadachira in Kannur.

 Early life

-Kaumudi Teacher, a Gandhian, renounced gold ornaments to Mahatma Gandhi in the year 1934, for the cause of freedom struggle.
+Kaumudi Teacher, a Gandhian, renounced gold ornaments to Mahatma Gandhi in the year 1934 for his Harijan fund collection, for the cause of freedom struggle.

 Kaumudi was born in a royal family to A K Ramavarma Raja and Devaki Kettilamma on May 17, 1917, at Vayakkara in Kannur.
 She later began to take interest in the India freedom struggle and pledged to not wear ornaments after her act of renunciation for the cause of Harijans in 1934.

 Career

 After matriculation, she studied Hindi and got appointed as the first Hindi teacher in Malabar, at the Government Girls High School.
 A disciple of Vinobha Bhave, she had also been associated with the Bhoodhan Movement.

 She retired from service in 1972 and worked in the ashram of Vinobha Bhave in Thiruvananthapuram.
 She was also a frequent visitor to Sewagram and Paunar ashrams.
 She later devoted herself to propagation of khadi and teaching Hindi and decided not to wear ornaments.
 Kaumudi Teacher's heroic sacrifice has been included in text books as well.
 She remained unmarried and has been honoured by various Gandhian organizations.